vapor-ware/synse-server/proposals/v3/sdk.md

 For the `/info` endpoint, we will provide details on what actions a device supports for writing.
 This will be surfaced through the grpc api.
 The SDK needs a way of defining these in such a manner that the data can be passed up to Synse Server.

+### Adding a plugin configurable write timeout
+The SDK should always resolve a write and update the transaction state assuming that the `Write` interface that it calls resolves.
+Each plugin will write differently and have different expectations for how long it may take a write to complete, so we can not have a single global write timeout; it must be configurable by the plugin to fit within the expected bounds of the protocol it supports.

+If the SDK is writing to a device and the timeout is exceeded, the write should terminate and the SDK should put that transaction into an error state, where the message specifies that the write action timed out.

+A write could time out for a number of reasons ranging from a hardware failure, the communication between the plugin and hardware hanging, or the plugin implements error handling improperly causing it to hang.
+For example, a plugin communicating over HTTP may not set a timeout for requests causing it to hang forever.
+Adding this functionality will prevent these kinds of failures from:
+- keeping a transaction blocked from completing
+- blocking the write loop/read loop (especially when configured in serial mode)

+The plugin-configured write timeout should be surfaced to Synse Server via the GRPC API and ultimately exposed through the [Synse API](api.md#transaction) so any front end consumer can know the maximum time they should wait for the write to resolve.